The Whiff of Money: Plot summary

 This book follows Mark Girland's next adventure after Have This One on Me.
 John Dorey asks Mark Girland to fetch a blue movie tape from Paris without telling him who the girl in the tape is.
-Girland, while working out his plan finds out, to his utter surprise, that the girl features in the tape is the daughter of Sherman, a man who is running for the Presidential election in the United States.
-His daughter, Gilly threatens to expose the tapes to ruin her father's chances of becoming the President of the United States.
+Girland, while working out his plan finds out, to his utter surprise, that the girl featured in the tape is the daughter of Sherman, a man who is running for the presidential election in the United States.
+His daughter, Gilly threatens to expose the tapes to ruin her father's chances of becoming the president of the United States.
 Her act is an instance of retaliation because her father and mother had never taken care of her in her childhood and she had had to do without the parental love and affection.

 The book follows Girland as he finds his way through the underground pornographic industry of Paris to rescue the girl and the tape for $20,000.
 He finds the girl but there is a business mogul who has invested a lot of money on Sherman's presidential campaign for not wholly honest reasons.
 He plans to kill the girl and Girland in his mansion.